xecureyan1337/xecureyan1337/README.md

   <!-- 🔭 I’m currently working on ...-->
   <!-- 📫 How to reach me: -->
   🧑‍🎓 A university student 22 years old.
 I have been learning cyber security (red team) and using ubuntu linux operating system for 3 years.
 In other hand, I enjoy to learn new things especially in IT Security fields.
-Currently, I'm doing Cyber Security Internship as Penetration Tester and doing freelance for fun. </br>
+Currently, I'm doing Cyber Security Internship as Penetration Tester and freelance for fun. </br>

   ### Language and Tools